Congress is reviewing what

 If the Internet is ubiquitous and free to all in the near future, will the following personal aspects of local television still be desirable?

-Community Access Centers and large media corporations extend content availability to viewers via the Internet; but Community Access is not the delivery system.
-It is the content important to the shut‐in who cannot attend church, commuter who cannot attend a public meeting, child proud of their report seen by everyone in town, immigrant learning a new language, new homeowner learning about his/her community.
+Community Access is the delivery system for hyperlocal content: content important to the shut‐in who cannot attend church, commuter who cannot attend a public meeting, a child proud of their report shared with everyone in town, immigrants learning a new language, new homeowner learning about his/her community.
 It is people agreeing and disagreeing about what makes a difference to them locally where they still have the potential to influence outcomes.

 Number of programs produced as reported annuallyto the Dept. Of Public Utilities.
 In 2012, Total 21 trainees and 167 hrs.
 All Projects completed.Number of articles in local paper.